 Chair in Economics

-Euan Phimister holds a part-time appointment as Professor of Economics in the Business School and is also Professor of Development Finance at the University of Stellebosch Business School, South Africa.
+Euan Phimister holds an appointment as Professor of Economics in the Business School and is also Professor of Development Finance at the University of Stellenbosch Business School, South Africa.

 He is a resource economist with long standing research interests in household behaviour in imperfect markets.
 His recent work focusses on links between energy, rural development and finance, including understanding the interrelationships between access to energy, food production and the governance of common resources in Sub-Saharan Africa.
 A significant proportion of his work has involved economic modelling including current work on modelling debt sustainability in resource rich countries.